firedrakeproject/firedrake/docs/source/index.rst

 Firedrake is an automated system for the solution of partial differential equations using the finite element method (FEM).
-Firedrake uses sophisticated code generation to provide mathematicians, scientists and engineers with a very high productivity way to create sophisticated high performance simulations.
+Firedrake uses sophisticated code generation to provide mathematicians, scientists, and engineers with a very high productivity way to create sophisticated high performance simulations.

 Features: